GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-08_warm-up-r-spatial.md

 Now that we've covered some basics, it's time to practice on your own.
 The following tasks serve as an orientation framework for practicing in a targeted manner.
 It requires you to solve some technical, content-related and conceptual problems.
 Let's go.

-At Robert Hijmans' `raster` [homepage](https://rspatial.org/raster/index.html#) you will find a lot of straightforward exercises, including our basic examples from before.
-Robert also provides the necessary data.
+At [rspatial](https://rspatial.org/index.html), you will find a lot of straightforward exercises, including our basic examples from before.
+It also provides the necessary data.
 Another highly recommend place is [Geocomputation with R](https://geocompr.robinlovelace.net) by Robin Lovelace, Jakub Nowosad and Jannes Muenchow.
 It is *the* outstanding reference and a perfect starting point for everything related to spatio-temporal data analysis and processing with `R`.

 A good approach to improving your skills is to dive into these kind of exercises and use your own data in place of the example data.
 This means: